printdotio/printio-ios-sdk/quick_start.md

 # PrintIO Sample Code

 Below is sample code for launching a customized PrintIO widget.
-For reference, all in-code customization options are included.
-We also allow customization of certain elements via an [XML file][8].
+For reference, almost all in-code customization options are included.

+Additionally, There are some items we also allow customization of via an [XML file][8].

 Be sure to follow the Project Setup guide above before attempting to use the Print.IO sample code.